qsniyg/maxurl/README.md

       // A list of problems with this image.
 Use exclude_problems to exclude images with specific problems
       problems: {
-        // If true, the image is likely larger than the one inputted, but it also has a watermark
+        // If true, the image is likely larger than the one inputted, but it also has a watermark (when the inputted one doesn't)
         watermark: false,

         // If true, the image is likely smaller than the one inputted, but it has no watermark